el-hult/adventofcode2020/readme.md

  [1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 0],
  [1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1, 1]]
 ```
-This reveals that every row has only one more 1 than the row above it, and all the other 1s are in the same column as above.
+Sorting revealed that every row has only one more 1 than the row above it, and all the other 1s are in the same column as above.
 So greedy allocation will work, and no backtracking needed!
-This solution was super fast, and I am happy with this insight.
+This solution was super fast, and I am happy with this insight from looking at data.

 # Day 15
-I quite naive solution was fast enough on my hardware.
+My quite naive solution was fast enough on my hardware.
 It takes 6 seconds to run at time of writing for part 1 and part 2.
 The only optimization I did was to have a hashmap of "last spoken when" to avoid keeping this full history in memory a doing slow linear searches in that.

 The hashmap feels like it should be slow though, with much overhead.
 Can we try other data structures instead?

 Moving to a list instead made the runtime go to 3.6 seconds instead of 6.1 seconds.
 My insight was that the numbers can never be larger than the number of turns I want to check for, so I can allocate all memory in the beginning, and do array lookups instead of hashmap lookups.

+I even tried using an array from the `array` module, but this did not improve performance.
+Those fixed-size arrays are not really faster, just more memory efficient.

 # Day 14